-The Risk Review Statement that is designed to comprehensively document and rate all material business risks to which the Company is exposed, as well as setting out the actions being undertaken by Management to mitigate those risks.
+- The Risk Review Statement that is designed to comprehensively document and rate all material business risks to which the Company is exposed, as well as setting out the actions being undertaken by Management to mitigate those risks. - The Company's Levels of Authority Statement which sets out the different levels of authority delegated to the Managing Director, General Managers, and Branch Managers in relation to financial and business matters such as capital expenditure, acquisitions, entering into contracts, treasury issues, and employment related issues. - The Company's Administration Manual which sets out the financial and administrative protocols for all staff.

-- The Company's Administration Manual which sets out the financial and administrative protocols for all staff. - The Company's HS&E Manual and supporting documented policies and procedures which are designed to minimise the risk of harm to employees engaged in operational tasks. - The Company's Quality Management System coupled with its extensive documented operating and compliance focused policies and procedures which are designed to ensure that the Company's operations are conducted using industry best practice and in accordance with the numerous legislative regimes that apply. - The Company's Disaster Recovery Manual which sets out all of the protocols associated with the Company's externally hosted disaster recovery plan (DRP).
+- The Company's HS&E Manual and supporting documented policies and procedures which are designed to minimise the risk of harm to employees engaged in operational tasks. - The Company's Quality Management System coupled with its extensive documented operating and compliance focused policies and procedures which are designed to ensure that the Company's operations are conducted using industry best practice and in accordance with the numerous legislative regimes that apply. - The Company's Disaster Recovery Manual which sets out all of the protocols associated with the Company's externally hosted disaster recovery plan (DRP).

 Management is responsible to the Board for the Group's system of internal control and risk management.

 The Audit Committee through its Charter assists the Board in monitoring this role.